Serena Rothschild: Personal life

 The couple made their home at Pewsey, Wiltshire, and maintained a villa on the Greek island of Corfu.
 She and her husband were involved in a number of charitable and humanitarian organisations, and she was a Vice President of the Wiltshire Blind Association.

-Lady Rothschild died in a London hospital on 13 January 2019 following a short illness.
-She was 83.
+Lady Rothschild died in a London hospital on 13 January 2019, having "fought a recent illness most valiantly,".
+She was 84.